Skip to content

 Getting a coding robot is just the first step.
 Here's how to ensure your child gets the most out of their new educational toy:

-• Play Together: Join your child in their coding adventures.
-Ask open-ended questions like, "What do you think will happen if we add another 'forward' block?" or "How can we get the robot from here to there?"
+• Play together: Join your child's coding adventures.
+Ask open-ended questions like, "What do you think will happen if we add another 'forward'?"

-• Connect to Real Life: Point out sequences in daily routines: "First we put on our socks, then our shoes." or "First we mix the batter, then we bake the cake."
+• Connect to real life: Point out sequences in daily routines: "First we put on our socks, then our shoes."

-• Use Storytelling: Incorporate the robot into imaginative scenarios.
-"Can Botley deliver a message to the teddy bear?" or "How can Cubetto rescue the princess from the tall tower?"
+• Use storytelling: Incorporate the robot into imaginative scenarios.
+"Can Tale-Bot deliver a message to the teddy bear?"

-• Create Challenges: Use household items to build obstacle courses.
-Encourage your child to draw maps or design new paths for their robot.
+• Create challenges: Use household items to build obstacle courses.
+Encourage your child to draw maps or design new paths.

-• Limit Instructions: Instead of giving step-by-step commands, pose a problem and let your child figure out the solution.
+• Limit instructions: Instead of step-by-step commands, pose a problem and let your child figure out the solution.

 Frequently Asked Questions (FAQ)

 Q: Are coding robots truly educational for under 5s?
-A: Yes, absolutely!
-While they don't teach formal programming languages, they excel at introducing foundational concepts vital for computational thinking: sequencing, logical reasoning, problem-solving, and debugging.
-These are essential skills that transcend coding and benefit overall cognitive development.
+A: Yes.
+While they don't teach formal programming languages, they excel at introducing foundational concepts vital for computational thinking: sequencing, logical reasoning, problem-solving and debugging.
+These skills transcend coding and benefit overall cognitive development.

 Q: My child is only 3 years old.
 Is that too young?
-A: Not at all for options like Cubetto, Bee-Bot, or Fisher-Price Code-a-Pillar Twist.
-These robots are specifically designed with simplicity and tactile interaction in mind for very young learners.
-They make abstract ideas concrete through hands-on play.
-Starting early can build a strong foundation and foster a love for STEM.
+A: Not at all for options like Cooper the STEM Robot, MatataStudio Tale-Bot Pro or Cubetto.
+These are designed with simplicity and tactile interaction in mind for very young learners, making abstract ideas concrete through hands-on play.

 Q: How durable are these coding robots?
-A: Generally, coding robots for young children are built to be very robust.
-Manufacturers like Learning Resources, Primo Toys, and TTS understand that these toys will endure significant play from energetic youngsters.
-Cubetto (wooden) and Bee-Bot (tough plastic) are particularly known for their durability.
+A: Generally very robust.
+Manufacturers like Learning Resources, Primo Toys, MatataStudio and Sphero understand these toys will endure energetic play.
+Cubetto (wood) and Botley (tough plastic) are particularly hard-wearing.

 Q: Are there any safety concerns with these robots?
-A: These toys are designed for children and meet relevant safety standards.
-Always supervise young children during play, especially with smaller accessories.
-Ensure battery compartments are securely fastened.
-Check the manufacturer's age recommendations and any specific warnings.
+A: These toys meet relevant UK safety standards and carry CE/UKCA marks.
+Always supervise young children, especially with smaller accessories, and ensure battery compartments are securely fastened.
+Check the manufacturer's age recommendations and warnings.

-Q: How can I make sure my child stays interested in the coding robot?
-A: Variety is key!
-Introduce new challenges, build different obstacle courses, or create new stories for the robot to be a part of.
-Play alongside your child, asking questions and encouraging their ideas.
-Many robots also have additional accessories or expansion packs that can extend play value.
-Don't force it; keep it fun and engaging, and let their natural curiosity lead.
+Q: How do I keep my child interested over time?
+A: Variety is key.
+Introduce new challenges, build different obstacle courses, or create new stories.
+Play alongside your child, and explore expansion mats or cards where available.
+Keep it fun and let natural curiosity lead.

 Conclusion